 Lots of chemicals can have a detrimental effect on your skin and on your health more generally.
 The skin is the largest organ of the body and up to 2kg of chemicals can be absorbed through it each year just from toiletries and skincare products.

 After introducing my products to Rocco Forte Hotels and conducting extensive training, it is now the lead brand offered at all its spas with a curated menu of treatments and rituals.
-In fact, the first two Irene Forte Skincare spas are opening this May.
-I’m extremely excited about it!
+In fact, there are now four Irene Forte Skincare spas across Italy.

 The beauty products I use depend on where I am going and the season.
 Either way, my staples are a lip balm to keep my lips nourished and a night cream when I travel, given that planes dry out my skin.